 Feeling comfortable in your own office is crucial for your productivity.
 After all, you spend a lot of your time in there, so it’s important that you create a cosy ambiance.
 Most importantly, you should get a comfortable, ergonomically-correct chair that will provide you with appropriate back support and work as a lovely accent detail in your home office.
 Furthermore, you should also bring in a chic area rug to create a layered look.
 When choosing an area rug, you should pick a plush, soft material that will cosy up your office and enable you to kick off your shoes and enjoy the comfort.

 Maximise natural light

 Natural light is of the utmost importance for your health, positive state of mind and increased productivity.
 Instead of placing your desk in a dark corner, move it closer to your window so that you can soak in the sunlight.
-To maximise natural light in your home office, you should replace your dark, heavy curtains with white ones so that light can get inside.
-You can even keep your windows bare, which will create a minimalist appeal.
-Of course, artificial lighting matters, too, so make sure to introduce a few accent lamps and a stunning pendant as a focal point.
+To maximise natural light in your home office.
+You should replace your dark, heavy curtains with white ones so that light can get inside.
+You can even keep your windows bare.
+Which will create a minimalist appeal.
+Of course, artificial lighting matters.
+So make sure to introduce a few accent lamps and a stunning pendant as a focal point.
 This will accentuate the beautiful features of your office and create a bright, positive environment.

 Introduce plenty of storage

 Storage is the best way to keep clutter at bay and your home office organised.
 In addition, you can use different storage designs to boost the visual appeal of your home office.
 While floating open shelves will enable you to exhibit your favourite decorative pieces, wicker baskets, storage racks and lovely boxes are a perfect solution for keeping certain items out of the way.